 — The Review and Herald, April 21, 1891

-Dear Lord, heal me that I may be truly united to Christ, the living vine, let my life bear fruit to Your glory.
-I need You, O Lord, help me to die to self that Christ may be formed within.
-I am a pilgrim on this earth passing on to a better county.
+Dear Lord, I seek to be truly united with You, the living vine.
+Let my life bear fruit to Your glory.
+I need You, O Lord, help me to die to self that You may be formed within.
+Help me elevate my thoughts heavenward, for I am only a pilgrim on this earth passing on to a better county.
 I long to have Your Spirit in my heart.
-Cleanse my soul, purify my heart that it may be prepared for the showers of the latter rain.
+Heal me.
+Cleanse my soul and purify my heart that it may be prepared for the showers of the latter rain.